 Do you have student loan debt that is so enormous that your salary won’t ever allow you to pay it off in this lifetime?
-Do you owe more student loan debt that you make?
+Do you have more student loan debt than you make?

 If so, take a deep breath, and keep reading.

 You went to school with aspirations for a better future, and you borrowed money so that you could advance your skill set and maximize your earning potential.
 You are working towards advancing your career, but meanwhile, your debt is higher than your salary – at least for now.
 What do you do when you are not earning what you deserve, and you feel like you can’t make ends meet?

 Remember, one of our key rules of borrowing student loans is that you should never borrow more than your expected first year salary.
 But if you find yourself in the situation where you owe more, here are the steps you need to take so you don’t go broke.

 Just because you make less right now does not mean that your salary will remain low forever.
 Use this time to create solid financial habits so that you can you can pay off debt fast and live the life you deserve.

 No matter what your situation, you can’t take any action if you’re not financially organized.
 You need to have a good grasp of your income, expenses, and total balance of all your loans.
 We recommend using the free software Personal Capital to get organized and know where you stand.

 Financial experts claim that people automatically spend less once they track their finances.
 Keeping track of finances allows you to measure and evaluate the data in front of you.
 As a result, you will intentionally spend on the things you love, and cut back on the things you don’t.

 When you get a raise, don’t raise your cost of living.
 Instead, invest the amount towards your future.
 These personal finance habits will make you rich if you follow them consistently, and then, student loan debt will be a thing of the past.